Vegan Tamales Recipe (Tamales Rojos)

 Hydrated The Corn Husks

-- Sort through the dried corn husks and removed any damaged ones.
+- Sort through the dried corn husks and remove any damaged ones.
 Thoroughly rinse.
 Place in a very large container or right in your kitchen sink.
 Pour enough warm water to cover by a few inches.
 Use a heavy pot or bowl to help push down the husks and help them hydrate.

 Make The Red Chile Salsa